HarshaVardhan3002/flightvoice-ai/README.md

-# AirComms: Real-Time Speech Transcription & Translation
+# flightvoice-ai: Real-Time Speech Transcription & Translation

 &#x20;

 ## 📌 Overview

-AirComms is a real-time speech processing system designed for **aviation and military communication**.
+flightvoice is a real-time speech processing system designed for **aviation and military communication**.
 It transcribes radio speech using **Whisper**, refines content with **DeepSeek**, and translates it using **open-source models**.
 The system is optimized for low-latency operation with a **Dockerized front-end** and a scalable backend.

 ## 🎯 Features